 Whether a set and hard schedule is the right thing for you or a more flexible method of time blocking is better, find a scheduling system that works for you.
 Usually, time blocking is my go-to method of scheduling.
-And while I could schedule time blocks for working from 8 am to 2:30 pm, I don’t.
+And while I could schedule time blocks for working from 8 am to 2:30 pm, I didn’t.
 Filling up your schedule, no matter what method of scheduling you use, doesn’t leave any time for interruptions, flexibility, or anything else.
 Additionally, whatever time is the end time of your work day, stick to it.
-I intentionally set mine to be the time that my kids come home from school, I can’t put off picking them up to get that one last email done.
+I intentionally set mine to be the time that my kids came home from school when they were in school.
+I couldn’t put off picking them up to get that one last email done.

 Sometimes, I will roughly block off work time, and then do tasks by prioritizing using a rating method or the Eisenhower matrix.
 I have to switch it up, or I stop sticking to any kind of schedule out of boredom.
 (I’m not a routine kinda gal!)
 Whatever works for you, do it.
 Just because this or that scheduling method or productivity hack worked for some else doesn’t mean it will work for you.
 What matters is that you keep trying things until you find your own personal magic system.

 No amount of time that you work on your business can be effective, if you don’t have a plan in place.
 You have to do the work to… do the work.